InfOmics/LErNet/README.md

                 strict_connectors = TRUE)
 ```

-The function "expand_seeds" returns a list containing a dataframe with the network components, a vector with the proteins in input and a vector with the network seeds:
+The function `expand_seeds` returns a list containing a dataframe with the network components, a vector with the proteins in input and a vector with the network seeds:

 ```R
 network_components <- ret[["network_components"]]